core-wg/oscore/draft-ietf-core-object-security.md

 The server SHALL include a new Partial IV in responses (with or without the Observe option) to Observe registrations.

 {{RFC7252}} does not specify how the server should act upon receiving the same Token in different requests.
-When using OSCORE, the server MUST NOT remove an active observation just because it receives a request with the same Token.
+When using OSCORE, the server SHOULD NOT remove an active observation just because it receives a request with the same Token.

 Since POST with Observe is not defined, for messages with Observe, the Outer Code MUST be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses (see {{coap-header}}).